Kinvey/dotnet-sdk/README.md

 ## Build
 Pre-requisites:

-* RestSharp - portable
-  * Download Restsharp.portable directory from the Portable branch of the RestSharp project on Github from here: https://github.com/restsharp/RestSharp/tree/portable/RestSharp.Portable
+* take a copy of this project's source code, and add it to your solution
-  * Import this into Xamarin studio as an existing project
+* Add this project as a dependency to your application
-  * Set it as a reference for the Kinvey-Xamarin project (this repo)
+* via nu-get, install the following packages:
+  * Newtonsoft.json
+  * SQLite.Net-PCL
+  * SQLite.Net.Platform.* where * is the runtime for the current application